fanq15/Few-Shot-Object-Detection-Dataset/README.md

 ## Citation

-  If you use this dataset in your research, please cite this project.
+  If you use this dataset in your research, please cite this paper.

   ```
   @article{fan2019fsod,